JohnZ9865/Trenches-Of-Fate/README.md

 The player can either create a new character or select their saved character from before.
 After selecting which one (by entering an integer or a char), the player can play the game.

 Storytelling:
 This screen would start with a general storyline.
-Depending on the position/role from the character they have created, the player would have an unique storyline being outputted.
-The user enters a y or n when given an event to dictate what happens next in the game.
+Depending on the difficulty, the player would be given a storyline and would have to make choices.
+The storyline can be modified through the textfile that's parsed in a specific format and way to create the full graph.